Training calendar

 The Breast Imaging Practice (BIP) module has clinical and academic components and aims for you to develop a thorough knowledge of the breast imaging service, breast anatomy and pathology.
 The module will support you to master the competence and skill of positioning for mammography with the knowledge of adapting techniques in more complex and challenging patients.

 As part of the module you will attend a practical training week, the date of which will be arranged when your application has been accepted.
 You will receive one to one training from an assigned trainer.
 This is an intensive clinical training course where practical skills and practice learning which will be supported through observation and hands on experience.
-This will take place in Nottingham.
+This will take place at the Nottingham Breast Institute.

 For this module your ability and knowledge will be evaluated by:-